get_Db_index estimates the BPc index sensu Querios et al., 2013 and Solan et al., 2004.

 Details

-The algorithm first calls function getDensity, to obtain the (depending on averageOver averaged) taxon densities and biomass per descriptor.
+The algorithm first calls function get_density, to obtain the (depending on averageOver averaged) taxon densities and biomass per descriptor.
 The weight is estimated from biomass and density.

-Then, for each taxon in the obtained dataset, the required traits are extracted from the trait database using function getTrait.
+Then, for each taxon in the obtained dataset, the required traits are extracted from the trait database using function get_trait.

 The two data.frames are then merged (based on taxon), so that for each descriptor x taxon occurrence, the density, weight and required traits.